Gurobi/gurobi-optimods/docs/source/mods/workforce.rst

 Also data science.

-- Convert cost minimization to preference maximisation
+Todo:

+- Add a ceiling on the number of shifts fper worker (worker data or fixed value)
-- Add an optional rolling time window constraint (rotating roster?)
+- Add an optional rolling time window constraint (rotating roster)

-- Mention bipartite and weighted matching as simple cases of the problem.
-Here we add more interesting practical constraints
+Note that simplified versions of this model can be solved as graph matching
+problems:

+* If we ignore all worker preferences and impose no limits on the number of shifts assigned to any given worker, then the problem of assigning available workers to shifts can be solved by maximum cardinality bipartite matching.
+* If we include preferences, the problem can be solved using weighted

+Once side constraints (e.g. total shifts per worker) get involved, we need to move away from these simplified models.
+However the same basic formulation approach of declaring a binary variable for every possible worker-shift assignment can be used throughout.

 Problem Specification
 ---------------------